To the Members of Amit Spinning Industries Limited Report on the Audit of Ind ASFinancial Statement

 Report on Other Legal and Regulatory Requirements

-As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters Specified in paragraphs 3and 4 of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Act we give in the Annexure A a statement on the matters Specified in paragraphs 3and 4 of the Order.

-As required by section 143(3) of the Act we further report that:
+2. As required by section 143(3) of the Act we further report that:

-a. we have sought and except for the matters described in the Basis for QualifiedOpinion paragraph obtained allthe information and explanations which to the best of ourknowledge and belief were necessary for the purposeof our audit;
+a) we have sought and except for the matters described in the Basis for QualifiedOpinion paragraph obtained allthe information and explanations which to the best of ourknowledge and belief were necessary for the purposeof our audit;

-b.
-Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph above in our opinion proper books of account as required by law havebeen kept by the Company so far as appears from our examination of those books;
+b) Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph above in our opinion proper books of account as required by law havebeen kept by the Company so far as appears from our examination of those books;

-c. the Balance Sheet Statement of Profit and Loss Statement of Changes in Equity andCash Flow Statement dealt with by this Report are in agreement with the books of account;
+c) the Balance Sheet Statement of Profit and Loss Statement of Changes in Equity andCash Flow Statement dealt with by this Report are in agreement with the books of account;

-d.
-Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph in our opinion the aforesaid Ind AS financial statements comply withthe applicable Accounting Standards specified under Section
+d) Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph in our opinion the aforesaid Ind AS financial statements comply withthe applicable Accounting Standards specified under Section

-f. on the basis of written representations received from the directors as on March312017 and taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2017 from being appointed as a director in terms of Section 164(2) of theAct;
+e) On the basis of written representations received from the directors as on March 312019 and taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2019 from being appointed as a director in terms of Section 164(2) of theAct;

-h.
-In our opinion and to the best of our information and according to the explanationsgiven to us we report as under with respect to other matters to be included in theAuditor's Report in accordance with Rule 11 of theCompanies (Audit and Auditors) Rules2014:
+g) In our opinion and to the best of our information and according to the explanationsgiven to us we report asunder with respect to other matters to be included in theAuditor's Report in accordance with Rule 11 of theCompanies (Audit and Auditors) Rules2014:

-(i) the Company has disclosed the impact of pending litigations on its financialposition in itsInd AS financial statements - Refer Note P11 to the Ind AS financialstatements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition in itsInd AS financial statements - Refer Note P11 to the Ind AS financialstatements;